auth0/docs/articles/application-auth/current/client-side-web.md

 # Authentication for Client-side Web Apps

-You can use the Auth0 Authentication API to create client-side web applications that use [OpenID Connect](/protocols/oidc) and [OAuth 2.0](/protocols/oauth2) to authenticate users and get their authorization to access protected resources.
+You can use the Auth0 Authentication API to create client-side web applications that use <dfn data-key="openid">[OpenID Connect](/protocols/oidc)</dfn> and [OAuth 2.0](/protocols/oauth2) to authenticate users and get their authorization to access protected resources.

 ## Overview